Wanna Rawk with Us?

 If you attend online: A link will appear on the front page of Jolly Roger Ukulele a few minutes before we begin.
 Hit reload!
 You must be a member of the Jolly Roger Ukulele website to get the sheet music.
 You’ll need to be able to use YouTube and Zoom to take full advantage of our electronic options.

 If you attend in-person:

-- You must be fully vaccinated and you must bring a mask.
+- You must be triple vaccinated and you must wear a mask.